atapas/atapas/README.md

 ## 🧠 What I Do

-- 🎥 Teach developers through **YouTube, blogs, and live workshops**
+- 🎥 Teach developers through YouTube, blogs, and live workshops.
-- 🏗️ Build **full-stack web & AI products** using JavaScript, TypeScript, React, Next.js, Node.js
+- 🏗️ Lead a growing Startup dedicated to delivering world-class software products.
-- 🤖 Develop **AI-powered tools, agents, and MCP-based integrations**
+- 🤖 Develop AI-powered tools, agents, and MCP-based integrations.
-- 🎤 Speak at **React Summit, React Nexus, meetups, dev conferences**
+- 🎤 Host and Speak at Conferences, Meetups.
-- 🌱 Mentor developers, run tech communities, and guide career growth
+- 🌱 Mentor developers, run tech communities, and guide career growth.
-- 🧪 Advocate for **testing, debugging, and writing maintainable software**
+- 🧪 Advocate for public speaking, testing, debugging, and writing maintainable software.
-- 🧵 Share insights on **engineering, leadership, and the craft of coding**
+- 🧵 Share insights on engineering, leadership, and the craft of coding.

 ## 🏢 CEO & Co-Founder — **CreoWis Technologies**